fancycade/tele/SPEC.md

 ### Tuples

-Tuples are delimited with parens and comma.
+Tuples are delimited with curly brackets and comma.
 The parens are required.

-    (1, 2)
+    {1, 2}

 A single element tuple can be defined as:

-    (1,)

-The comma is necessary to disambiguate from a parens expression like (1).
+    {1}

 ### Lists